aphecetche/docker-alice-amore/README.md

 ali_make_volume_for_db
 ```

+This can take a moment or two (as some image is being downloaded and another is being built).

 To check the creating was successfull, just use `docker-compose` to launch the
  DB service, and also the `phpMyAdmin` service to get a peek into the created
  databases.

 ```
-docker-compose up -d datedb phpmyadmi
+docker-compose up -d datedb phpmyadmin
 ```

-And point your browser to [localhost:1337](localhost:1337), using (root,date) as
+And point your browser to [localhost:8080](localhost:8080), using (root,date) as
  credentials to enter phpMyAdmin.
 You should be able to see the created databases :
  DATE_CONFIG, DATE_LOG, ECS_CONFIG and LOGBOOK.